 Tags: Investing, Saving, College Savings, Education Planning, Children’s Education

 Education Planning for you or your children’s education is one of the most important ventures in your life.
 You want to give yourself or your kids a good education and we know that college education is expensive.
 One of the obvious steps is that you need savings for investing.
 So to make your needs happen, we plan financially.
-Start your education planning ahead of time; and be ready for the moment you need the savings for college or other education plans.
+Start your education planning as ahead of time as you can; and be ready for the moment you need the savings for college or other education plans.

 You need to have a financial plan to meet your goals whether they be financial, personal or professional.
-You’ll need time, your financial planning team and the will to implement the plan.
-Once you’re in receipt of your financial plan you’ll be ready to implement your investment strategy.
-Check the Difference between a Financial Planner and Financial Advisor
+You’ll appreciate the prioritizing that goes along with this.
+Your financial planning team will also help you to implement the plan.
+Once you’re in receipt of your financial plan you’ll be ready to start on your goals.
+(If you don’t already know, learn about the Differences between a Financial Planner and Financial Advisor)

-So for example, you’ll need to take into consideration how much time until the start date you have, and the investment returns needed to achieve the required capital; and if your family qualifies for any type of financial aid.
+For example, you’ll need to take into consideration how much time until the start date you have, and the investment returns needed to achieve the required capital; as well as if your family qualifies for any type of financial aid.

-You need to have money in your banking account that you can allocate to your investment account.
-I’ll give you tips to save for education planning effectively.
+You need to have money in your bank account that you can allocate to your investment account.
+I’ll give you tips to save for education planning the best way for you, but none of these ideas should be implemented without first talking with a financial planner like our wise registered investment advisor representatives at Boracchia Wiviott Wealth Partners.

-It’s important to start saving as early as you can to reduce the initial funds required.
-The reason you start saving young is due to the advantage of the power of compounding interest year after year.
+The more time you have for saving, the less initial funds you will need.
+This is not to say you can’t do well later however.
+The reason you start saving as soon as you can is due to the power of compounding interest year after year.
 As the interest goes towards your principal, your interest continues to increase your principal.
+Each year your principal is higher, and while your percentage of return may not change; the higher your principal, the more money you’ll make!

 The Amount to Save

-First, you want to consider saving always a percentage of your salary per month.
-Probably, you think that you don’t have any money left per month, but believe me, you have leftover money to save.
-Self-awareness of your spending habits is a must!
-You are fiscally responsible, or strive to be, not solely for you but for your future i.e. your children’s education and future as well.
+First, you want to consider saving a percentage of your salary per month.
+If you need help with this, then self-awareness of your spending habits is a must!
+You are fiscally responsible, or strive to be, not solely for you but for your future i.e. your children’s future if you so believe, as well.

-After the big expenses analyze the small expenses (E.G: the usual coffee, clothes).
-You probably reviewed the big expenses before, and if you couldn’t cut any of those, you will find a lot of small expenses that you can cut.
+- After the big expenses write down the small expenses (E.G: the usual coffee, clothes).
+You probably reviewed the big expenses before, and if you couldn’t cut any of those, you will find a lot of small expenses that, if need be, you can cut without hurting your lifestyle.

-Try to save at least 10% of your salary for the investment account and another 10% to general savings for emergencies.
+- Try to save at least 10% of your salary for general investing and another 10% to general savings for emergencies.
+These figures will increase if you want to fund your children’s education in full or for high income earners who want to secure the same lifestyle in retirement.

 What should I do with the savings?

-As I said before, you should start saving for college as soon as possible.
+As I said before, once you set a goal for saving for college, then you should start saving for college as soon as possible.
 The sooner the better.

-Now I’ll review a few options that are good to save money in the long term for college.
-You can do planning education expenses in these ways:
+Now I’ll review a few options that are good to save money in the long – term for college.
+The first is the one most people have heard of:

 One of the options is to choose a 529 plan.
 These savings plans could be a college savings plan or a prepaid tuition plan.
 These plans are determined by state or private colleges.